Federal Way Zoning & Land Use Guide

 ADU (Accessory Dwelling Unit) Rules

 Federal Way allows ADUs (Accessory Dwelling Units).
 Under Washington state law HB 1337 (2023), cities are required to allow ADUs, with up to 2 ADUs permitted per lot in most areas.
-This is a state mandate that applies to all Washington cities.
+This applies to cities planning under the Growth Management Act (which includes most urban Washington cities).
 Contact the Community Development Department for current requirements including size limits, setbacks, and permitting procedures.

 Development Process